It’s time you faced it. If you’re having trouble landing a great-fit job, you need to learn how to network.

 That requires targeting and researching, say, 15-20 companies, on how you can help them meet their current needs and challenges.
 In other words, determine what makes you a good hiring choice for them.

-You can hop onto the job boards as one means of company research but, please, don’t be tempted to spend the biggest chunk of your job search efforts responding to postings.
+You can hop onto the job boards for company research but, please, don’t be tempted to spend the biggest chunk of your job search efforts responding to postings.

 Your mission is to use your research to help you define your personal brand around what differentiates your unique value from your competitors, and create your resume, biography, LinkedIn profile, and other career materials.